joseTamezPena/Finite-Particles/README.md

 \frac{d (m \mathbf{v_r}(t))}{dt}_{ext} =  \frac{\rho_u r_p^6 \mu^2}{128 \pi L} \left[ \frac{1}{c^2} \right] a \hat{\mathbf{o}}_e.
 $$

-A close inspection of the equation it Newtown's Second law: $F=ma$.
+A close inspection of the equation it reveals that it is Newton's Second law: $F=ma$, for charged finite particles.

 A second observation is that we can write $q=r_p^3 \mu$ and $\rho_u$ as $1/\epsilon_0$.
 Hence the first terms of the internal momentum is the internal energy: